Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Key Observation on Recurrent Loss and Stability

-Consider figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_Inf_N_101_htmult_1_10_p_2}, with the rows of plots corresponding to different values of $\kappa_{\mbox{max}}$, increasing from top to bottom.
+Consider figure \ref{fig:ErrorandEigenvalues_s_2_n_11_neglog10nu_Inf_N_101_htmult_1_10_p_2}, with the rows of plots corresponding to different values of $\kappa_{\mbox{max}}$, increasing from top to bottom.
 The left column of subplots displays log base 10 of the infinity norm absolute forward error in the numerical solution computed using the weights generated by minimizing $J$.
 The colors indicate varying values of $Q$ and the curve styles depict different values of $T$.
 The remaining parameter values are given in the figure title.
 Similarly, the right column of subplots depicts the eigenvalues of $D$, constructed from these weights, with markers this time indicating different values of $T$.
-In all of the rows, the black curves in the left column and the black dots in the right column correspond to the absolute forward error and eigenvalues, respectively, of the second order centered difference method (with corresponding matrix $D'$).
-Here $\nu=0$ and $s=2$ so that second order centered difference method is unstable for any value of $h_{t}>0$.
-However, even for $h_{t}=1.10h_{t,N,\nu,s}$ weights for approximating the action of $\mathcal{L}$ can be determined for which the overall numerical method is stable.
-This can be seen in the third row of subplots.
-Since the second order centered difference method is unstable, the error increases exponentially, even for $t\ll1$, with a rate dependent on the size of certain eigenvalues for which $\lambda_{\eta}h_{t}$ falls outside of the stability region.
-Through the minimization of $J$ over $\kappa_{\mbox{max}}=1000$ iterations of the quasi-Newton method, two sets of weights are determined for which the forward error in the solution remains well below $10^{-1}$ for all $lh_{t}\in[0,20]$, $l>0$.
-Referring to the corresponding sets of eigenvalues in the bottom right subplot, those sets of parameters corresponding to stable solutions also produce sets of eigenvalues so that $\lambda_{\eta}h_{t}$ falls entirely inside the stability region.
-For example, consider the error curve and corresponding eigenvalues when $Q=1$ and $T=10$ or when $Q=9$ and $T=1$.
+In all of the rows, the black curves in the left column and the black dots in the right column correspond to the absolute forward error and scaled eigenvalues, respectively, of the second order centered difference method (with corresponding matrix $D'$).
+Here $\nu=0$ and $s=2$ so that second order centered difference method is unstable when paired with AB-2 for any value of $h_{t}>0$.
+This instability produces solutions with errors that increase exponentially, even for $t\ll1$, with a rate dependent on the size of certain eigenvalues for which $\lambda_{\eta}h_{t}$ falls outside of the stability region.
+However, even for $h_{t}=1.10h_{t,N,\nu,s}$ a stable set of weights can be determined through the minimization of $J$.
+This can be seen in the second row of subplots when $Q=7$ and $T=1$.
+Over $\kappa_{\mbox{max}}=100$ iterations of the quasi-Newton method, a set of weights is determined for which the forward error in the solution remains well below $10^{-1}$ for all $lh_{t}\in[0,20]$, $l>0$.
+Referring to the corresponding sets of eigenvalues in the right subplots, the set of parameters corresponding to this stable solution also produces a set of eigenvalues so that $\lambda_{\eta}h_{t}$ falls entirely inside the stability region.